+Ever wondered what those belts were that some people wear when lifting in the gym?
 If squats, clean-and-jerks, and other powerlifting moves are part of your regular workout routine, you’ll need one of the best weightlifting belts in your corner for some extra support.
 When it comes to such dynamic-yet-fundamental exercises as these, proper form is paramount, and the heavier you go with those weight plates, the higher the risk for potential injury without the right tools in your tool…err, belt.
 That’s where the best weightlifting belts come into play.
-Safety first, folks.

 To help you find the best weightlifting belt for you, we put some of the most popular options on the market to the test.
-We used the same circuit for each test (find out more below) and looked at how comfortable the belt was, how flexible it was, and how easy it was to adjust.
+We used the same circuit for each test (find out more in the "how we tested" section below) and looked at how comfortable the belt was, how flexible it was, and how easy it was to adjust.
 Read on to find out top picks.

 What are the best weightlifting belts?